wp-plugins/custom-taxonomy-order-ne/readme.txt

 = No questions have been asked yet. =

-Email any questions to marcel at timelord dot nl
+Email any questions to marcel at zenoweb dot nl

 == Screenshots ==